-Is true when List2 is a list with all elements from List1 except for those that unify with Elem.
-Matching Elem with elements of List1 is uses $\+$ Elem $\-$ H, which implies that Elem is not changed.
+Delete matching elements from a list.
+True when List2 is a list with all elements from List1 except for those that unify with Elem.
+Matching Elem with elements of List1 is uses \+ Elem \= H, which implies that Elem is not changed.

-'''

 See also select/3, subtract/3.

-'''